huynnq02/Lab_01_Automobile_Management_Using_Entity_Framework_And_WPF/README.md

 This project is part of the SE310.O11.PMCL course at the University of Information Technology, VNU-HCM.
 The objective of this lab is to implement an Automobile Management system using Entity Framework and WPF (Windows Presentation Foundation).

 ## Project Description
-In this lab, we have developed an application that allows users to manage information about automobiles.
+In this lab, I have developed an application that allows users to manage information about automobiles.
 The application is built using C#, Entity Framework for data access, and WPF for the user interface.
 It provides the following features:

 - Adding new automobile records.
 - Updating existing automobile records.